lcrespom/shelp/README.md

 ## Introduction

-Shelp captures certain keys in the shell and opens a popup that lets the user navigate their command history or change to frequently visited directories.
+Shelp captures certain keys in the shell and opens a popup that lets the user navigate their command history, change to frequently visited directories, or select a file via tab-completion.

 The key bindings can be changed by modifying `~/.shelp/shelp.zsh`.
 By default:

 - The `PageUp` key opens a command history.
 - The `PageDown` key opens a directory history.
+- The `Tab` key opens a directory listing.

 ## Installation